andrewpey/vtland/_posts/2018-11-25-intro-to-transport-hubs.md

 category: devlog
 ---

-*Hello there!
-Hope you've hungry for a new post about Voxel Tycoon.
-Warning - this one is a bit long.*

 At the very beginning of the game, the path of a product between its origin (e.g. ore deposit) and a customer is pretty straightforward.

 {% include img.html src="/assets/posts/20181125-155056.png" %}